Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 According to PCMag [13], battery life is one of the main issues for standalone VR headsets, including the Meta Quest 2.
 CNET [14] reports that the headset has a battery life of two to three hours, which may not be sufficient for longer play sessions.
 Techspot [15] lists the short battery life as a con of the headset, stating that it only lasts for two to three hours.
 Mashable [16] also notes that the battery life of the Meta Quest 2 VR headset could be longer.
 These findings from independent tech industry sources [13, 14, 15, 16] suggest that battery life may be a concern for users of the Meta Quest 2 VR headset.

 # 7.Conclusion
 Our analysis of customer reviews of the Meta Quest 2 VR headset revealed that battery life was a common concern among users.
-Upon conducting sentiment analysis on this topic, we observed a decline in positive sentiments and an increase in neutral and negative sentiments in the topic about battery.
+Upon conducting sentiment analysis on this topic, we observed a decline in positive sentiments and an increase in neutral sentiments in the topic about battery.
 This trend suggests that the battery lifespan of the Meta Quest 2 VR headset may be perceived as short by users.
-To further confirm our findings, we consulted multiple well-respected tech industry sources, including PCMag [20], CNET [21], Techspot [22], and Mashable [23], which all identified battery life as a common drawback of the Meta Quest 2 VR headset.
+To further confirm our findings, we consulted multiple well-respected tech industry sources, including PCMag [13], CNET [14], Techspot [15], and Mashable [16], which all identified battery life as a common drawback of the Meta Quest 2 VR headset.

 In summary, our study concluded that the battery lifespan of the Meta Quest 2 VR headset has a potential area for improvement. as supported by both our analysis on the customer reviews and independent sources.